 For the most part, all 13 essential vitamins can be obtained from food, but a few are obtained by other means.
 For example, microorganisms in the intestine, commonly known as “gut flora”, produce vitamin K and biotin, so only small amounts are needed in vitamin supplements.

-One form of vitamin D is synthesized in the skin with the help of natural ultraviolet in sunlight, if you happen to live nearer to the equator.
-People living in more northern locations are advised to take vitamin supplements which provide at least 4000IU of vitamin D, especially in the wintertime.
+One form of vitamin D is synthesized in the skin with the help of natural ultraviolet in sunlight if you happen to live nearer to the equator.
+People living in more northern locations are advised to take vitamin supplements that provide at least 4000IU of vitamin D, especially in the wintertime.